HearthSim/eslint-config-typescript/README.md

 # @hearthsim/eslint-config-typescript

-This repository contains the HearthSim common ESLint configuration.
+This repository contains the HearthSim common ESLint configuration with Typescript and React support.

 ## Setup